 About Southern Sweden Design Days

-Southern Sweden Design Days 2020 is a new annual event that highlights and builds knowledge about design – focusing on sustainability, collaboration, development and innovation.
+Southern Sweden Design Days 2021 is a new annual event that highlights and builds knowledge about design – focusing on sustainability, collaboration, development and innovation.
 For four days, the city is filled with exhibitions, seminars, networking events and festivities in a variety of locations.
-Southern Sweden Design Days is organized by Form/Design Center – the main venue for architecture, design and crafts in southern Sweden.
+Southern Sweden Design Days is organised by Form/Design Center – the main venue for architecture, design and crafts in southern Sweden.

 Open to all – free admission